JoshCaravaggio/antopic/README.md

 The application has three components which would scale independently:

-* Backend API container - CRUD for topics & content, and the chat endpoint
+* Backend API  - CRUD for topics & content, and the chat endpoint
-* Celery worker containers - content ingestion jobs
+* Celery worker(s) - content ingestion jobs
 * Frontend Vue.js Site (served statically) - frontend UI